Reminimalism/MaterialsLiveWallpaperCustomMaterials/README.md

 # Changelog

-- 0.1:
-  - Default base and reflection textures are gray.

 - 0.2:
   - Added layers support
-  - Not including the base or reflection textures results in a behavior like they are black (don't exist).
+  - Not including the base or reflections textures results in a behavior like the missing ones are black (don't exist).

+- 0.1:
+  - Default base and reflections textures are gray.